fabriciohens/mini-crm/README.md

 ## Observations

-###### *storage/app/public*  accessible from *public*
+###### Make *storage/app/public*  accessible from *public*

-To acomplish the requirement **store companies logos in storage/app/public folder and make them accessible from public** it was used the following command to create a symbolic link: `php artisan storage:link` (it was necessary to start the Homestead box with a command prompt running as admin)
+To acomplish the requirement '**store companies logos in storage/app/public folder and make them accessible from public**' it was used the following command to create a symbolic link: `php artisan storage:link` (it was necessary to start the Homestead box with a command prompt running as admin)

 ###### Admin-LTE